SamJ26/csharp-and-dotnet-lectures/lecture_05/lecture.md

 SPEAKER NOTES:
 - IoC:
     - In traditional procedural programming, the code that controls the execution of the program — the main function — instantiates objects, calls methods and even asks the user for input so that the execution can continue and the program can achieve its task
-    - With IoC, it is a framework that does the instantiation, method calls and triggers user actions, having full control of the flow and removing this responsibility from the main function, and by consequence the application
+    - With IoC, it is a framework that does the instantiation, method calls and triggers user actions, having full control of the flow and removing this responsibility from the main function
 - Dependency Inversion Principle:
     - High-level modules should not depend on low-level modules.
 Both should depend on abstractions
     - Abstractions should not depend on details.
 Details should depend on abstractions